 “When we do this, we open up so much angle that it gives us a high percentage shot to be able to target a righties backhand.
-This also still allows us the option of hitting the forehand down-the-line without too much risk,” said Jordan.
+This also still allows us the option of hitting the forehand down-the-line without too much risk,” says Jordan.

 While most players have a stronger forehand than backhand, there are times when you will come across a player who has a really strong backhand, so Jordan cautions you to watch out for this too.

 - High contact point: Make them play low slice shots

 - Good at the baseline but not comfortable at the net: Bring them into the net off short balls

 There is nothing worse than competing against a player who is super consistent and gets everything back with no particular winning shots.
 It’s exhausting, because the player who is consistently getting everything back isn’t employing any specific tactic other than outplaying you.

 By the same token, if things aren’t going well, Jordan notes that it may be time to switch things up.

 “Sometimes it might be a very small change that can make all the difference between losing and winning, other times you might have to change something completely,” she says.
 “If you are going to lose by employing tools and tactics that are not working under the current circumstances, then why not lose by employing different tools and strategies which will ultimately be beneficial to future matches?”